 Around the middle of every month, you can submit your energy efficiency questions based on that month’s theme -- whether it’s insulation, water heaters or incorporating renewable energy into your home.
-This month, we’re answering your questions about home cooling.
+This month, we’re answering your questions about renewable energy systems for your home.
 Just post your questions on social media (whether it’s Twitter, Facebook, Google+ or Instagram) using #AskEnergySaver or email it to firstname.lastname@example.org.

 We’ll pick up to five questions based on the monthly theme and post the answers a week later on Energy.gov -- creating a resource for others who are looking to improve their home’s comfort and energy efficiency.

 We look forward to answering your home energy efficiency questions!
 And be sure to check back on this blog post every month for information about how to submit questions for next #AskEnergySaver theme.